cabforum/smime/SBR.md

 **Qualified Auditor**: A natural person or Legal Entity that meets the requirements of [Section 8.2](#82-identityqualifications-of-assessor).

-**Qualified Government Information Source**: A database maintained by a Government Entity (e.g. SEC filings) that meets the requirements of [Section 3.2.8.6](#3286-qualified-government-information-source).

-**Qualified Government Tax Information Source**: A Qualified Governmental Information Source that specifically contains tax information relating to Private Organizations, Business Entities, or Individuals.

-**Qualified Independent Information Source**: A regularly-updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.

 **Random Value**: A value specified by a CA to the Applicant that exhibits at least 112 bits of entropy.

 **Registered Domain Name**: A Domain Name that has been registered with a Domain Name Registrar.

 **Registration Authority (RA)**: Any Legal Entity that is responsible for identification and authentication of subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
 An RA MAY assist in the certificate application process or revocation process or both.
 When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be part of the CA.

-**Regulated Professions Information Source**: A Qualified Government Information Source or government-approved database that contains information on information on regulated professions (e.g., where access and exercise of a professional Title is subject to the possession of a specific professional qualification).

 **Reliable Method of Communication**: A method of communication, such as a postal/courier delivery address, telephone number, or email address, that was verified using a source other than the Applicant Representative.